 All investing should be regarded as longer term.
 The value of your investments can go up and down, and you may get back less than you invest.
 Past performance is no guarantee of future results.
 If you’re not sure which investments are right for you, please seek out a financial adviser.
 Capital at risk.

 How to start investing in the UK

-To make matters worse, inflation has been ramping up in the run-up and time since the Brexit referendum.
-Inflation erodes the the buying power of your money.
+To make matters worse, inflation has been ramping up in the run-up to Brexit.
+Inflation erodes the buying power of your money.
 If inflation is higher than the interest you’re earning, then you are effectively losing money as your cash languishes in its account.

 Instead, if you’re willing to take some risk and put your money away for at least five years, you could consider investing.
 When you invest, your money is at risk – prices rise and fall, and there is always the chance of getting back less than you put in.
 However, you could also reap inflation-beating financial rewards.

 Find out what you need to consider when investing and how you can get started.

 Three things to consider before investing